projo27/next-randomizer/README.md

 ## Changelog :

+- v1.2.9 : Use can add reaction and comment or feedback on tools
 - v1.2.8 : Animal Randomizer release
 - v1.2.7 : Unsplash Image Randomizer release
 - v1.2.6 : Poetry Randomizer release